Travel to India during Covid-19: What you need to know before you go – KION546

 US CDC travel advisory:

-Level 3: High.
+Level 2: Moderate (downgraded from level 3 on August 16).
 Make sure you are fully vaccinated before traveling to India.
-Unvaccinated travelers should avoid nonessential travel to India.

 Useful links